mhagger/git-test/README.md

 *   Be more consistent about restoring `HEAD`. `git test run` currently checks out the branch that you started on when it is finished, but only if all of the tests passed.
 We need some kind of `git test reset` command analogous to `git bisect reset`.

-*   Allow tests to be run against a dirty working tree (i.e., against uncommitted changes).
-Perhaps don't record the test results at all in this case.
-Perhaps, if all changes in the working tree are staged, record the test results against the tree SHA-1 of the staged changes.

 *   `git test bisect`: run `git bisect run` against a range of commits, using a configured test as the command that `bisect` uses to decide whether a commit is good/bad.

 *   `git test remove`: remove a test definition and its associated notes.